taurus-org/taurus/doc/source/users/ui/forms.rst

 .. _standalonetaurusform:

-TaurusTrend as a stand-alone application
+TaurusForm as a stand-alone application
 -----------------------------------------

 You may also use TaurusForm as a stand-alone application for controlling some